-- a) Internally generated intangibles are initially and subsequently measured at cost consistent with the current 'cost model' of IAS 38.
+- 3.76 In that regard, it is noted that measurement at both cost and at fair value may be problematic: - a) For fair value measurement, an issue is that there is no active market for most intangibles. - b) For measurement at cost, the issue is that it can be difficulty to identify / allocate internal cost. - 3.77 Conceptually, four measurement options can be considered for the sake of the discussion: - a) Internally generated intangibles are initially and subsequently measured at cost consistent with the current 'cost model' of IAS 38.
 Under this approach amortisation and/or impairment losses are recognised in profit or loss. - b) Internally generated intangibles are initially measured at fair value which becomes their deemed cost and subsequently subject to amortisation and impairment (consistent with the accounting of separately identifiable assets and liabilities in a business combination under IFRS 3).
 Under this approach amortisation and/or impairment losses are recognised in profit or loss. - c) Internally generated intangibles are initially measured at cost and subsequently measured at fair value, consistent with the current 'revaluation model' under IAS 38.
-Under this approach increases in fair value are reported in other comprehensive income and amortisation and/or impairment losses in profit or loss.13 - d) Internally generated intangibles are measured at fair value both initially and subsequently.
-Under this approach, fair value changes are reported in profit or loss. - 3.783.79 The following discussion will mainly focus on alternatives a) and d).
+Under this approach increases in fair value are reported in other comprehensive income and amortisation and/or impairment losses in profit or loss.11 - d) Internally generated intangibles are measured at fair value both initially and subsequently.
+Under this approach, fair value changes are reported in profit or loss. - 3.78 The following discussion will mainly focus on alternatives a) and d).
 Generally, the advantages and disadvantages identified for alternative a) will also apply for alternative b) and the advantages and disadvantages identified for alternative d) will also apply for alternative c).